GUSILLUS/Game-2048/README.md

 ## Demo

-You can play the game at [https://gusillus.github.io/Game-2048/](https://gusillus.github.io/Game-2048/)
+You can play the game at [Game 2048](https://gusillus.github.io/Game-2048/)

 ## Installation